yatingw24/a-project-about-ages-at-marriage/README.md

 3.getting myself familiarized with HTML and CSS basic formatting.

 ## What I did:
-1.acquired the data from [World Bank;](https://databank.worldbank.org/source/gender-statistics) and downloaded the most recent statistics in a csv file;\
+1. acquired the data from [World Bank;](https://databank.worldbank.org/source/gender-statistics) and downloaded the most recent statistics in a csv file;\
 2.in a jupyter notebook, imported the csv file and created a new DataFrame.
 Then, removed all null values and re-ordered the countries in which countries without any data are moved to the bottom;\
 3.exported the cleaned DataFrame in csv format;\
 4.created the `app.py` file, adding the homepage route while at the same time building the html template `age_at_marriage.html`;/